Locations:

 But before you panic, Dr. Zanotti points out that this study and others were small, not randomized, and shouldn’t be taken as definite proof.

-For instance, the studies looked at pregnant people who spent all night on their backs.
-They never shifted positions.
-And they toss and turn.
-They didn’t get up to use the bathroom.
-Which, as pregnant people know well, isn’t usually the case.
+For instance, the studies looked at pregnant women who spent all night on their backs.
+They never shifted positions and they didn’t get up to use the bathroom.
+Which isn’t usually the case.

-“Most pregnant people don’t sleep the entire night without getting up — even if they wish they could,” she notes.
+“In pregnancy, most of the time you don’t sleep the entire night without getting up — even if you wish you could,” notes Dr. Zanotti.

 Plus, a healthy pregnancy is a combination of myriad factors.
 That makes it tough to say any one thing causes stillbirth or most other pregnancy risks.